neemoh/ATAR/README.md

 file that has the same name of the original mesh file with an added _hacd.
 Next time the application is executed we search for the file with _hacd and if found, it is used and compound mesh generation is not repeated.
+* Note: The generated compound meshes are approximate and sometimes the approximation deviates considerably from the original mesh.
+To check how the generated compound object looks like, you can either open the generated
+<filename>_hacd.obj in blender or set the show_compound_mesh boolean to
+tru in the constructor of SimObject.

 ##### Creating mesh objects with Blender:
 You can use blender to create mesh objects.
 When the object is ready, follow